Paradies tree

 For boutique hopping

 Newbury Street in the Back Bay neighborhood spans eight blocks and is known for its upscale shops, galleries, and restaurants.
 It’s a popular shopping destination for both tourists and locals.
-The shops close to The Boston Public Garden tend to be on the higher end including Cartier, Brunello Cucinelli and more.
+The shops close to The Boston Public Garden tend to be on the higher end, including Cartier, Brunello Cucinelli, and more.
 But Newbury Street is not just for the one-percenters.
-Further west towards Massachusetts Ave, there are more affordable independent boutiques and locally made brands like Bobbles & Lace.
+Further west towards Massachusetts Ave, there are more affordable independent boutiques and locally made brands like Bobbles & Lace

 Even non-hat lovers may be impressed by the selection at Salmagundi, a hat shop with two locations in Boston.
-They stock over 12,000 hats in the Jamaica Plain location and 4000 at the North End locations.
+They stock over 12,000 hats in the Jamaica Plain location and 4,000 at the North End location.
 Salmagundi works with independent hatmakers and milliners to create classic hats for men and women in a range of prices, many of which are their own designs.
 They will also adjust the hats to fit each customer when they purchase.

 For edgy fashion and lifestyle goods